IAESTE-AGH/Salata/README.md

 ## 🚀 Getting Started

-Follow these steps to get the application up and running.
+Follow these steps to get the application up and running manually or execute `setup.sh` and use `docker compose up` and `docker compose down` to start and stop app.

 #### 1. Clone the Repository